skvark/react-redux-rest-ts-template/README.md

 Webpack configurations can be found from the `webpack.*` files in the root of the project.
 There is a common config which is merged either with development config (local development) or with production config (other environments).

 You can define environment related variables in the `config.json` file.
-Currently, environment specific API urls are defined there.
+Environment specific API urls are defined there.

 Babel is configured via the `.babelrc` file.